 Within the framework of these essential benefits, student health plans offer coverage at low premiums.
 The cost is going up, however, as schools revise their plans to meet ACA guidelines.
 Currently, a private 4-year university charges about $2,200 per year for insurance.
 Many colleges are now automatically opting students into health plans.
 It’s wise to pay close attention to your tuition bill if you opt to purchase health insurance elsewhere.

 College students may find a campus plan to be too restrictive.
 For example, a student who attends school out of state may not be covered while at home on summer break, or vice versa for students covered under family plans.
-For these students, purchasing health insurance on the ACA’s Marketplace after Oct.
-1st may better meet their needs.
+For these students, purchasing health insurance on the ACA’s Marketplace may end up being better.

 What’s Required of Students Under the ACA?

 Not all students are required to purchase health insurance from the new exchanges.
 However, they are required to purchase it somewhere; any student with an income of over $10,000 is mandated to purchase health insurance or pay a penalty for noncompliance.
 Additionally, many colleges now require students who don’t use campus insurance to provide proof of insurance from an alternate provider.
 The open market for healthcare plans will still exist, and you may be more comfortable working with an insurance agent to purchase a more traditional single-payer plan.

 As we near 2015, all students, online or otherwise, must familiarize themselves with their current coverage levels and the ways in which the ACA minimums may impact them.
 The steps are easy: